mwini66/vocal-arranger/backend/README.md

 ```

 ### 4. Environment Variables
-Create a `.env` file in the `backend/` directory for secrets and configuration.
-Example:
+Copy `.env.example` to `.env` and fill in your secrets and configuration:
 ```
-FLASK_ENV=development
-SECRET_KEY=your-secret-key
-# Add other config as needed
+cp .env.example .env
 ```

 ## Running the App